-Essentially it is a reduction of average lot size within a residential development in exchange for greater conservation of natural areas.
+Essentially it is a reduction of average lot size within a residential development in exchange for greater color for a reas.
 This includes:

 - residential development - concentrates lots in a compact area of the site - allow for greater conservation of natural areas. - reduced minimum lot sizes, setbacks and frontage distances - maintains the same number of dwelling units at the site as an average.